alantech/alanlang-docs/docs/built_ins.md

 * `uuid` provides a UUIDv4 type. (v4 is the correct choice for a UUID the vast majority of the time.
 If you *really* need a different kind, you need to BYOB.)
 * `Dict{K, V}` is a dictionary type.
 It maintains key insertion order when serialized to an `Array{(K, V)}` or similar.
 * `Set{V}` is a set type.
 It does not maintain insertion order.
+* `TreeInner{T}` is the internal storage for a tree.
+It houses all of the values attached to a tree in an array and two secondary arrays to hold the metadata on which value is the parent (`parentIdxs`) and which are children (`childrenIdxs`), if any.
+The parent value is `void` if it has no parent and a positive integer otherwise.
 * `Tree{T}` is a tree type.
+It is a `Shared{TreeInner{T}}`, allowing the same tree data to be shared across multiple `Node{T}` references.
 It allows recursive-like data structures without an actually recursive type.
 * `Node{T}` is a node type.
-It represents a singular node within a tree.
+It represents a singular node within a tree, holding the node's `id` and a reference to the `Tree{T}` it belongs to.
 * `Testing` is a special type that only exists when `Test` is true, and is used for defining a test suite to execute during the test.

 #### GPGPU Types